Travelcard: Sale

 Only Travelcards sold as National Rail tickets are valid for 2-for-1 offers at attractions in London.
+The exception is one-year Travelcards on an Oyster card which are also valid as they come with a Gold Record Card, but shorter Travelcards on an Oyster card are not.

 Services outside Greater London

 There are various services outside Greater London on which Travelcards can be used.
-These are six Central line stations in the Epping Forest district of Essex (and two on the boundary) that are included in zones 4, 5 and 6; seven Metropolitan line stations in Hertfordshire and Buckinghamshire that are included in local ancillary zones 7, 8 and 9; four London Overground stations in Hertfordshire, included in local ancillary zones 7 and 8; and fourteen National Rail stations of other operators just outside Greater London that are included in zones 6 to 8.
+There are some London Underground, London Overground, Elizabeth line and National Rail stations located in the Home Counties of Essex, Hertfordshire, Buckinghamshire, Surrey and Kent which are included in fare zones 4 to 9.
 A Travelcard covering the appropriate zones are valid for unlimited travel to/from these stations.
 Additionally, on some London Buses services that cross the Greater London boundary, Travelcards are valid for the whole route.

-From outside Travelcard zones, outboundary Travelcards can be bought from some stations to a combination of London Zones, including zone 6, as either a day ticket or season ticket.
+From outside the London fare zones, outboundary Travelcards can be bought from some stations to a combination of London Zones, including zone 6, as either a day ticket or season ticket.
 An outboundary day Travelcard can be used to make one outward journey from the origin station to the boundary of zone 6, then one return journey back to the origin on the same day, with unlimited travel allowed within the zones shown on the ticket.
-Network rail ticket barriers outside zone 6 will retain the day ticket once the return journey has been made even though the travelcard part of the ticket remains valid until 04:30 the following day within the zone 6 boundary.
+Railway ticket barriers outside zone 6 will often retain the day ticket once the return journey has been made even though the travelcard part of the ticket remains valid until 04:30 the following day within the zone 6 boundary.
 An outboundary Travelcard season ticket can be used for unlimited travel between the origin and destination, and also the within zones specified on the ticket.

+In addition, Travelcards between Zone 1, 2 or 4 and Watford Junction, Zone 1 or 2 and Hertford East / Broxbourne, and Zone 1 or 2 and Shenfield are also available on Oyster cards, with a Travelcard for Hertford East / Broxbourne also including Watford Junction, and a Travelcard for Shenfield also including Watford Junction and Hertford East / Broxbourne as well.

 Furthermore, Travelcard ticket holders needing to go outside the covered zones can buy a "Boundary Zone" ticket, used in conjunction with the Travelcard.
-Such tickets are little known and can only be bought from ticket offices but not online, as a result, many travellers, not realising that these tickets can be bought, ended up buying other more expensive tickets for their journeys, resulting in a class action lawsuit against the train companies for a total of £93 million in compensation.
+Such tickets are little known and can only be bought from ticket offices and some ticket machines, and a limited number of online retailers, as a result, many travellers, not realising that these tickets can be bought, ended up buying other more expensive tickets for their journeys.
+A class action lawsuit has been filed against the train companies requesting a total of £93 million in compensation.
+The case was dismissed in October 2025.